 – study the requirements on multimedia metadata from an accessibility point of view to encourage universal design in this field;

-– study access to emergency services and early warning services by persons with disabilities and specific needs with a wide range of communication channels, e.g. text, sign language, and lipreading supported speech, audio description, and braille;
+– study access to emergency services and early warning services by persons with disabilities and specific needs with a wide range of communication channels, e.g. text, sign language, and lip-reading supported speech, audio description, and braille;

-– study mechanisms for disabilityinclusive disaster risk reduction.
+– study mechanisms for disability-inclusive disaster risk reduction.

 Tasks